adamyg/aspell-win32/README.md

 ```

 You will then need to install a dictionary package for the new Aspell.
-You can find them at http://aspell.net.